MattyAyOh/BLTakeHome/README.md

 ## **So here’s the outline for the exercise:**
 - Subscribe an iOS app to multiple Push Notification channels
-- Also subscribe to Push Notifications for a specific User
 - Client will also be able to send requests to a webserver to create Push Notifications, which the same Client will in turn receive
 - Write a webserver with:
   - an endpoint that emits push notifications on a channel
-  - an endpoint that emits push notifications to a specific user

 ## **Example App Flow:**
 1) Have two UISwitches for channels, “Global”, “Game_XYZ”.
 Toggle “Global” ON, and "Game_XYZ" OFF